special character

 Catherine McAuley, who founded the Sisters of Mercy, and Cecilia Maher, who established the Mercy order here in New Zealand, are two very powerful role models for our students.
 As the oldest Catholic girls’ school in New Zealand, we stand on the shoulders of strong Mercy women.

-A whole school Mass is celebrated twice a year.
-These take place at St Patrick’s Cathedral.
+A whole-school Mass is celebrated three times a year.
+Our Gathering Mass is held in the school gym, while our Mercy Day Mass and Thanksgiving Mass are celebrated at St Patrick’s Cathedral.
 We are blessed to have a close connection with the Cathedral.

 Sacramental Programme – a ten-week faith formation

-A Sacramental Programme is offered to students wishing to become Catholic or for those who wish to complete the Sacraments of Initiation.
-The students undertake a ten-week faith formation together.
+A Sacramental Programme is offered to students in Year 8 and above who wish to become Catholic or who wish to complete the Sacraments of Initiation.
+The students undertake a ten‑week faith formation programme together in Term 2.

-During that time, they develop an understanding of the Sacraments of Baptism, Reconciliation, Confirmation and Holy Communion.
-It is a privilege to see them grow in their Catholic faith.
+During this time, they develop an understanding of the Sacraments of Baptism, Reconciliation, Confirmation, and Holy Communion.
+Families are warmly invited to be part of the sacramental liturgies, which are held in the school chapel.
+It is a privilege to see the students grow in their Catholic faith.

 Retreats – an experience of God

-These retreats give students an opportunity to reflect, learn, share and pray in a relaxed, supportive environment.
-Our senior retreats offer opportunities for service and leadership formation.
+These retreats give students the opportunity to reflect, learn, share, and pray in a relaxed, supportive environment.
+Our senior retreats also offer opportunities for service and leadership formation.

 Strengthening faith through acts of service

-Students have opportunities to experience our Catholic character through groups such as the Young Vinnies, becoming liturgical representatives or mission promoters, altar servers or servant leaders.
-The focus is strengthening the faith of our students through acts of service.
+Students are encouraged to live out our Catholic character through participating in groups such as Young Vinnies or Servant Leaders, becoming Liturgical Representatives or Mission Promoters, serving as Altar Servers or Eucharistic Ministers.
+The focus is on strengthening the faith of our students through acts of service.

-We are privileged to engage with other Catholic schools through events such as Pompallier Shield, Quest, Praise and Pizza, the Mercy Cup and Diocesan Youth Masses.
-Music is a form of prayer, so our Gospel choir and wider music groups are also ways in which students can both worship and showcase their gifts and talents.
+We are privileged to engage with other Catholic schools through events such as the Pompallier Shield, Quest, Praise and Pizza, the Mercy Cup, and Diocesan Youth Masses.
+Music is also a form of prayer, and our Liturgical Band, Gospel Choir, and wider music groups provide opportunities for students to worship and to share their gifts and talents.